Last reviewed: May 2026

 The saving is the Energy Saving Trust's ~10% on heating — and only if you currently lack effective controls.
 Worked through:

 This is the part the marketing leaves out: the saving is against having no controls.
-Be honest with yourself about your starting point before you spend.
+Be realistic about your starting point before you spend.

 Smart TRVs and zoning pay back fastest in larger homes with rooms used intermittently — a home office empty at weekends, bedrooms unused during the day.
 In a small, always-occupied home the per-radiator cost rarely earns its keep on savings alone.
 Many people still choose it for the comfort of room-by-room control, which is a fair reason — just not a savings one.